LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/pva.md

 #### Transfer to Agent
 This PVA node can be selected under `End the conversation`=>`Transfer to agent` and will create a native event activity with the name `handoff.initiate`.
-3rd-Party Bots supports this event.
-It is however crutial to take an additional step for it to work as a Conversational Cloud transfer request.
+Third-Party Bots supports this event.
+It is,however, crutial to take an additional step for it to work as a Conversational Cloud transfer request.
 A variable named `skill` needs to be set before the transfer node is executed.
 This can e.g. be achieved by calling a Power Automation Action that returns such a value.